 The electrical system has been designed to ensure trouble free operation.
 Wiring and connections are kept as high in the interior of the yacht as practicable, reducing the possibility of exposure to water.
 The main switch panels are located to protect them from the elements.
-The electrical circuits are numbered at convenient locations at the panel and throughout the yacht.
+The electrical circuits are numbered at convenient locations at the panels and throughout the yacht.
 A numbering scheme and diagram is located in this manual for your convenience.

-The inverter converts 12 volt DC current from the batteries into 120 volt AC household type current for operation of small appliances.
+The inverter converts DC energy from the batteries into 120 volt AC household type current for operation of small appliances.
 Small TVs, radios, blenders, mixers are usually fine.
 Except for brief periods, operation of the microwave, air conditioning, heat gun, water heater and other high load devices is only recommended when engine or portable generator is running.
 Their loads are extremely high and rapid discharge of the batteries will result.

 The system is set-up so that the air conditioning and hot water tank will function when the inverter is being used.
 This will allow the inverter to supply power when there is excess solar.
 See the inverter owners manual supplied for detailed instructions and other cautions.

 The courtesy floor lights are powered directly from the batteries and protected by a separate fuse located under aft cabin berth.
 When the main battery power switch is turned off, the courtesy lights will still have power available so that as you enter the boat you can turn the courtesy lights on for a safe lighted entry before turning on the main battery switch.
 There are two switches to control the lights, one near the companionway and another in the master stateroom.
 A red light will be installed near the cockpit engine panel to indicate if courtesy lights have inadvertently been left on.
 Be sure to check it before leaving the boat for long periods.